Starhunter: Home releases

 The set is presented in production order rather than original broadcast order, a difference which only affects the first six episodes.
 Given the largely standalone nature of each of these early episodes the exact viewing order doesn't matter much, except that it does place the intended series opener "The Divinity Cluster" as episode 4 instead of episode 1.

 In 2008 Echo Bridge reissued the first season in a 3-disc set.
 The first DVD still reflects the incorrect episode order listed above and is still mislabeled as "The Complete Series."
 The cover art was modified slightly, using mostly the same basic imagery as the previous 4-disc set but giving it a pronounced red color scheme as opposed to the mostly dark blue color scheme used on the previous 4-disc set.

 Alliance Home Entertainment released season one in a 4-disc DVD set in Canada as Starhunter: The Complete Series on April 19, 2011.
 Packaging and disc content appear to be largely identical to the previous 4-disc Echo Bridge release, including the incorrect episode order for the first six episodes.

-Image Entertainment released the complete second season under the title "Starhunter 2300: The Complete Series" on November 23, 2004 in a 6-disc set.
+Image Entertainment released the complete second season under the title "Starhunter 2300: The Complete Series" on November 23, 2004, in a 6-disc set.

 The first season was also released on DVD in Germany in 2010 across a pair of 2-disc sets, each covering 11 episodes.
 These German releases are notable for presenting the first season in true widescreen, whereas all other DVD releases of these episodes are of a standard cropped 'fullscreen' presentation.
 Season 2 is currently unavailable in widescreen.

+Starhunter Redux was released as a complete series blu-ray set containing both seasons from SHOUT Factory on August 23, 2022.